Retro spoiler alert: “Soylent Green is People!”

 The Unaware Adblocker

 - Takeaway: Publishers should not assume that adblocker users made a conscience choice, or that they dislike seeing good ads.
-This group is more open to whitelist your website or turn off their adblocker if they are shown a quick and easy way to accomplish it.
+This group is more open to allowlist your website if they are shown a quick and easy way to accomplish it.

 Desire for Greater Online Privacy

-Some users have turned to adblockers to have more control and privacy while online.
+Some users have turned to adblockers to have more control and online privacy.
 It’s not necessarily the ads they are concerned about, but the amount of information that is shared about their internet behavior across the web.

-- Takeaway: This group is less likely to have a concern with ads if they are given the option to control the experience.
+- Takeaway: This group is less likely to block ads if they are given the option to control the experience.
 They are more open to whitelisting a site they trust if given the option.
-Make it easy to whitelist your website, and provide content that addresses trust and privacy concerns.
+Make it easy to whitelist your website, and provide content that addresses trust and privacy concerns, as well as link to how to disable adblock extensions.
+Admiral has created a megalist with screenshots showing users how to disable adblock and whitelist publisher sites.

 It’s Not Ads, it’s the Ad Experience!

-Data from the Global Web Index study reports that over 40% of the respondents were concerned about too many ads, intrusive ads, or irrelevant ads on websites they visit.
-ThinkWithGoogle data reports 63% installed an adblocker because of too many ads.
+Data from the Global Web Index study reports that over 40% of the respondents were concerned about too many, intrusive, or irrelevant ads on websites they visit.
+ThinkWithGoogle data reports that 63% installed an adblocker or adblock browser extension because of too many ads.

 Publishers should consider testing offers and options with their visitors to find out what level of engagement or ad experience they prefer.
 Options include but are certainly not limited to paid subscriptions to ad-free content, sponsored ad-free passes, ad-lite options, email or social sign-ups, and more.
 Publishers should review and improve the overall ad experience to avoid pushing more visitors to adopt adblocking.